Cat among the Pigeons?

 Tackling tricky topics

 Consent has dominated headlines around the world for the last 18 months or so, with calls to readdress how we discuss and teach consent to younger generations.
 Artists have been using their work to untangle the tricky topic for millennia.
-Local playwright Karin McCracken’s new work YES YES YES aims to do just that, focussing on teaching teenagers about consent and sexual harassment.
+Local playwright Karin McCracken’s new work YES YES YES, co-written by Eleanor Bishop, aims to do just that, focussing on teaching teenagers about consent and sexual harassment.
 This timely show opens in Wellington this week before heading to Auckland in June.

 In an interview with The Spinoff, Karin, who has spent years working in the sexual abuse prevention sphere outlined the process of the play's creation; “it involved talking to many school groups about their experiences with dating, sex and consent.”
 “I learnt a lot from them, it’s so totally different from when I was that age, but saying that, the central things are the same.
 There’s always a fear of rejection and confusion around what to do when you’re dating and in those situations.”

 While aimed at the under 24-set, the themes and issues are intergenerational, making YES, YES, YES essential viewing for everyone.

 In a stunning win for New Zealand art on the international stage, Lisa Reihana’s work In Pursuit of Venus [infected] (2015-2017) that represented New Zealand at the 2017 Venice Biennale has been jointly acquired by the Fine Arts Museums of San Francisco (FAMSF) and the Los Angeles County Museum of Art (LACMA).
 The piece, which debuted in Auckland in 2015, will be shown at FAMSF at the institution’s de Young Museum in August.
 Curator in charge of contemporary art and programming at FAMSF, Claudia Schmuckli describes the work as “really captivating—the sheer scale and scope of the work are mesmerising.”